Preconditioners for Fractional Diffusion Equations Based on the Spectral Symbol: Numerical Examples

-Like in Figure~\ref{fig:1a}, in Figure~\ref{fig:1c} we present the scaled spectra of the preconditioned coefficient matrix.
-The spectral behavior of the three preconditioners (first and second derivative and the tridiagonal) for different $\alpha$ correlate well with the results presented in Table~\ref{tbl:table2}.
-In the left panel of Figure~\ref{fig:1c} the best clustering is obtained when using the tridiagonal preconditioner, followed by the first derivative, and then by the second derivative.
+As in Figure~\ref{fig:1a}, in Figure~\ref{fig:1c} we present the scaled spectra of the preconditioned matrix.
+The spectral behavior of the three preconditioners (first and second derivative and the tridiagonal) for different values of $\alpha$ correlate well with the results presented in Table~\ref{tbl:table2}.
+In the left panel of Figure~\ref{fig:1c} the best clustering is obtained using the tridiagonal preconditioner, followed by the first derivative, and then by the second derivative.
 Since $\alpha=1.2$, a value close to one, this behavior is expected.
-When $\alpha=1.5$, as presented in the middle panel of Figure~\ref{fig:1c}, the results are similar for the three preconditioners, but the second derivative preconditioner performs best as $n_1$ increases.
-In the right panel of Figure~\ref{fig:1c} we see that the best clustering is observed for the second derivative preconditioner, and it also performs best for all $n_1$ and all reported quantities (iterations, timings, and condition numbers).
-The better performance of the preconditioners reported in Table~\ref{tbl:table2} as opposed the ones in Table~\ref{tbl:table1} is expected: this is due to the computational complexity of $\mathcal{O}(n)$ for the Thomas algorithm, as opposed to $\mathcal{O}(n\log n)$ for the FFT.
+When $\alpha=1.5$, as presented in the middle panel of Figure~\ref{fig:1c}, the results are similar for the three preconditioners, but the second derivative preconditioner performs in the best way as $n_1$ increases.
+In the right panel of Figure~\ref{fig:1c} we see that the best clustering is observed for the second derivative preconditioner, and also show the best performances for all $n_1$ and all reported quantities (iterations, timings, and condition numbers).
+The better performance of the preconditioners reported in Table~\ref{tbl:table2} as opposed the ones in Table~\ref{tbl:table1} is expected: this is due to the computational complexity of $\mathcal{O}(n)$ for the Thomas algorithm, as opposed to $\mathcal{O}(n\log n)$ for the DFT.